JohnArochaDev/password-manager/NEXTSTEPS.md

 3. look into ways to block curl scripts as a whole

-4. Add capatcha  https://www.google.com/recaptcha/admin/create Challenge (v2) "I'm not a robot" Checkbox
+4. Add capatcha  https://www.google.com/recaptcha/admin/create Challenge (v2) "I'm not a robot" Checkbox for Login/Register

 TO DO: